 Participating in psychotherapy has become increasingly normalized as a way to address mental health concerns and personal growth.
 Members of the LGBTQIA+ community, including gay individuals, however, may still find the process of finding an appropriate therapist challenging.
 While it is important for anyone seeking therapy to find a therapist that is competent and approachable that they can trust, this seems to be especially so for individuals in the gay community.
 A therapist that is affirming and understanding can make a significant difference.
 And finding such a therapist involves thoughtful consideration and proactive steps on the part of the client.

 Gay individuals seeking therapy often prefer a therapist who shares their lived experiences.
 Such a therapist is more likely to understand their unique challenges and can provide a safe and affirming environment.
 One of the initial steps in finding and selecting a gay therapist is to seek out therapists who openly identify as LGBTQ+.
-There are online directories specializing in LGBTQ+ affirmative therapy.
+There are online directories of therapists specializing in LGBTQ+ affirmative therapy.
 Google searches can also turn up therapists that list LGBTQ+ issues among their areas of expertise.
+Determine whether you prefer teletherapy or in-person therapy and factor this into your search.

 Assessing a therapist's approach to LGBTQ+ issues during the initial consultation or intake process is an important step.
 A competent gay therapist will demonstrate cultural competence and sensitivity towards LGBTQ+ identities.
 These include an understanding of terminology, challenges specific to the community, and awareness of intersectional factors such as race, ethnicity, and socioeconomic status.
 Try to pay attention to how the therapist responds to questions about LGBTQ+ issues.
 Are they actively affirming your identity?
 Do they demonstrate a willingness to listen to and address your unique needs and concerns?